to Open Hearts,

 - The curriculum actively promotes the fundamental values of British citizenship; democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs.

 - The college focuses on ensuring that all students make progress in reading, writing and mathematics.

 - The curriculum encourages all students to be responsible for their own learning and to engage in a variety of learning experiences.

 - The curriculum promotes the open and equal access to the curriculum through the setting and grouping of students according to ability and prior attainment.

 - Teachers have high expectations of all students and plan lessons to support yet challenge all learners.
 Appropriately ambitious targets are set which task all students to achieve.

-The Notre Dame curriculum is structure in a way that equally values all subjects in providing our young people with an enjoyable and diverse learning experience.
+The Notre Dame curriculum is structured in a way that values the role that all subjects play in providing our young people with an enjoyable and diverse learning experience.
 This is enabled through: